Parathyroid Health

 Disorders of Parathyroid hormone affect serum levels of calcium and phosphorus.

+Not from a pill.
 Calcium is a mineral that comes from the ground.
 Excellent sources of calcium include (GREENS) kale, turnip greens, mustard greens, sprouts, and collard greens.
-Spirulina is high in plant protein and calcium.
+Spirulina is high in plant protein and a good source of calcium.

 What can damage calcium balance?